-Since the early 1990ies, significant improvements were achieved by incorporating further climate system components (Fig. 1.11).
-Climate models have become more complete.
+Since the early 1990ies, significant improvements were also achieved by incorporating further climate system components (Fig. 1.12).
+Climate models are progressively becoming more complete.
 The carbon cycle, dynamical formulations of vegetation types, the chemistry of the atmosphere and ice sheets, belong to components that are currently implemented into existing physical circulation models.
 In consequence, climate modelling has become an interdisciplinary science.

 Besides ever more detailed models, also simplified climate models are being developed.
 They permit the study of basic problems of climate sciences in an efficient way.
-The development and application of climate models of reduced complexity (often called EMICs, Earth System Models of Intermediate Complexity) have made important contributions to the understanding of the climate system, in particular in the quantitative interpretation of paleoclimatic reconstructions and ensemble simulations of future climate change.
+The development and application of climate models of reduced complexity (often called EMICs, Earth System Models of Intermediate Complexity) have made important contributions to the understanding of the climate system, in particu-